fallen-rve/og_s/README.md

 To get started, we'll download the files and then to do some finding and replacing:

-1) [Download](https://github.com/WebDevStudios/wd_s/archive/master.zip) and extract the zip into your project's `wp-content/themes` directory and rename `wd_s` to fit your needs
+1) [Download](https://github.com/WebDevStudios/wd_s/archive/master.zip) and extract the zip into your project's `wp-content/themes` directory and rename `og_s` to fit your needs

 2) Find & Replace

-You'll need to change all instances of the names: `_s` to your project name.
+You'll need to change all instances of the names: `og_s` to your project name.
 While this can be a tedious chore, SublimeText 3 can do a global "find & replace" allowing you to do this in under 60 seconds.

 * Search for: `'og_s'` and replace with: `'project-name'` (inside single quotations) to capture the text domain
 * Search for: `og_s_` and replace with: `project-name_` to capture all the function names